 - We are in the process of hiring a permanent chief financial officer with significant U.S. GAAP and SEC reporting experience.
-Ms. Xiangyu Pei was appointed by the Board of Directors of the Company as the Interim Chief Financial Officer on August 23, 2019. - We have regularly offered our financial personnel trainings on internal control and risk management.
+Ms. Xiangyu Pei was appointed by the Board of Directors of the Company as the Interim Chief Financial Officer on August 23, 2019.
+Ms. Xiangyu Pei resigned as our Interim Chief Financial Officer on August 22, 2023 but has continued to serve in the Company's finance department and on the board of director, and Mr. Jiewei Li was appointed as the Company's Chief Financial Officer on August 22, 2023. - We have regularly offered our financial personnel trainings on internal control and risk management.
 We have regularly provided trainings to our financial personnel on U.S. GAAP accounting guidelines.
 We plan to continue to provide trainings to our financial team and our other relevant personnel on the U.S. GAAP accounting guidelines applicable to our financial reporting requirements.

 We intend to complete the remediation of the material weaknesses discussed above as soon as practicable but we can give no assurance that we will be able to do so.
 Designing and implementing an effective disclosure controls and procedures is a continuous effort that requires us to anticipate and react to changes in our business and the economic and regulatory environments and to devote significant resources to maintain a financial reporting system that adequately satisfies our reporting obligations.
-The remedial measures that we have taken and intend to take may not fully address the material weaknesss that we have identified, and material weaknesses in our disclosure controls and procedures may be identified in the future.
+The remedial measures that we have taken and intend to take may not fully address the material weakness that we have identified, and material weaknesses in our disclosure controls and procedures may be identified in the future.
 Should we discover such conditions, we intend to remediate them as soon as practicable.
 We are committed to taking appropriate steps for remediation, as needed.